AmolDhanpalwar/skillsynch/docs/FORM_FLOW.md

 A table of environment/infrastructure/OS/management system skills.
 Same structure as languages/frameworks (name, employee rating, manager rating, manager comment).

 Options come from `settings_environments`.
-The `is_haptiq_demand` flag on environment records is used in reporting to highlight skills the company prioritises.
+The `is_haptiq_demand` flag on environment records highlights skills the company prioritises in reports.

 The `validate()` method rejects rows with empty names.